-- Bounce Curl Moisturising Shampoo – low poo – available from Naturalistic Products
+- Bounce Curl Moisturising Shampoo – low poo – use code CURLYCAILIN10 for 10% discount on the Bounce Curl website, or available from Naturalistic Products

 I’ve got a more detailed post on clarifying, which you can read here, and I highly recommend you do.
 But if you don’t live in a hard water area or swim in the pool or ocean.
 You don’t need to use a sulfate, chelating shampoo to clarify your hair.
 You can use more curly girl friendly and approved products to rid your hair of dirt, oil and product build up.
 This is especially important for low porosity curlies like me, as our hair tends to get more easily weighed down.

-- Bounce Curl Clarifying Shampoo – my favourite! – available from Naturalistic Products
+- Bounce Curl Clarifying Shampoo – my favourite! – use code CURLYCAILIN10 for 10% discount at checkout.
+Also available from Naturalistic Products

 - Kinky Curly Come Clean – also available from Naturalistic Products